Top 5 Proven Ways to Measure Brand Equity

 Brand Relevance is the perception of a brand’s ability to design and offer products and services that are most relevant to consumers at the moment.

-High brand relevance allows brands to charge higher prices without the risk of losing customers.
+High brand relevance allows brands to charge higher prices without losing customers.

 Target consumer segments are the centrepiece of such research to measure the level of brand resonance and its impact on customers’ mindsets.